 - Speed: You only need to select which of the grade boundaries to apply to each criterion.
 For example, Excellent or Satisfactory etc.

-- Setup: This system is quick to setup as each criterion to be graded needs only one variable setting.
+- Setup: This system is quick to set up as each criterion to be graded needs only one variable setting.

 Drawbacks

 - Lack of control: A grade of Excellent has only one specific point total associated with it so all students who achieve an excellent in a criterion will achieve the same point mark.
-To differentiate scores, more grade boundaries would need to be add to the default four.
+To differentiate scores, more grade boundaries would need to be added to the default four.
 For example:

 - Excellent = 25 points